etherealist/rbtree/README.md

 done.

 I had my quite egocentric code-formatting back then.
-So I run `rbtree.h` and `qs.h` through clang format.
+So I run `rbtree.h` and `qs.h` through clang-format.
 I also removed all mention of chirp and some other crazy ideas I had back then.

 * `rbtree.h` is a humble red-black tree implementation